carisatinie/bubbleCode/README.md

 # bubbleCode
 Simple game to teach young beginners the basic syntax of coding.
-Keep in mind this was created years ago!